nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 You have added this note:
 isNote
-Now you have <number> of tasks in the list
+Now you have <number> of notes in the list
 ```

 ### 4) Display all Notes: `List`